ovated/Cat-vs-Dog-CNN-Classifier/README.md

 # Cat-vs-Dog-CNN-Classifier
-CNN Classifier to Predict is an image is a Cat or Dog
+CNN Classifier to Predict if an image is a Cat or Dog